dnimo/dnimo/README.md

 - In 2020, I joined the Microsoft Student Ambassador community through the interview of Microsoft Student Ambassador Asia leader in China.
 After entering the community, I actively participated in the online conferences held by Microsoft and contacted developers all over the world.
 At present, I continue to study in the health care team, also the field I want to be engaged in the post-graduate stage.

-## Publication
+## Preprint
 - Zhang, G., Fukuyama, K., Kishimoto, K., & Kuroda, T. (2024).
 Optimizing Automatic Summarization of Long Clinical Records Using Dynamic Context Extension: Testing and Evaluation of the NBCE Method. arXiv preprint arXiv:2411.08586.

+## Publication

 - 范梦月, 姚琳, Zhang, G., 王瑞雪, Chen, K., Fan, Y., Wang, Z., Fu, J., 陈永君, & 王泰一.
 (2024).
 Study on subtyping and traditional Chinese medicine treatment of depression based on machine learning and text mining.
 Journal of Traditional Chinese Medicine (JTCM). (稿号: 2023-00963).
 Accepted for publication.